-Sunscreen products are cosmetic products in accordance with the Cosmetics Regulation.
-They have an important "protective" function against ultraviolet (UV) radiation.
+Sunscreen products are cosmetic products that have an important “protective” function against ultraviolet (UV) radiation.
 There are two types of UV radiation, UVA and UVB.
 UVB radiation causes the skin to darken in colour, or in some instances, burn.
 UVA penetrates the skin further than UVB causing skin aging, resulting in wrinkles and pigmentation.
 Both forms of UV radiation have the potential to cause cancer.

 Understanding your sun cream label and the difference between UVA and UVB radiation and how to stay protected in the sun.